SeelabFhdo/ewks2019/README.md

 # Eclipse Modeling Framework Examples

-This repository contains usage examples of tools from the Eclipse Modeling Framework (EMF) [1].
-The usage examples show the implementation of
+This repository contains usage examples of tools from or based on the Eclipse Modeling Framework (EMF) [1].
+The usage examples show

-- the abstract and concrete syntax of a textual language for modeling simple data structures (*used tools:* Xcore and Xtext [2,3]).
+- the implementation of an abstract and concrete syntax for a textual language for modeling simple data structures (*used tools:* Xcore and Xtext [2,3]).
-- a model-to-text transformation that derives Java POJOs from models constructed with the aforementioned Data Structure Modeling Language (*used tool:* Acceleo [4]).
+- implementation of a model-to-text transformation that derives Java POJOs from models constructed with the aforementioned Data Structure Modeling Language (*used tool:* Acceleo [4]).
-- a model-to-model transformation that derives UML class diagrams from data structure models (*used tool:* ATL [5]).
+- implementation of a model-to-model transformation that derives UML class diagrams from data structure models (*used tool:* ATL [5]).
+- models that represent different views on a microservice architecture and which are expressed with the Language Ecosystem for Modeling Microservice Architectures (LEMMA) [8].

 To play around with the provided examples, follow these steps: